Whether it's your first home or your next house, I'll help you through the process. Contact me and I'll make sure you're a well-informed buyer.

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
 Usually, the home buyer makes a payment at closing and also makes regular deposits through their monthly mortgage payment to fund the Escrow Account.

-Once you have the ABCs of the escrow process down, you can be a informed buyer.
+Once you're at ease with the escrow process, you can be a more assured buyer.

 Got a Question?